lauragates1214/evalhub-django/README.md

 The database schema centres on four core models: User (handling both instructor and student authentication), Survey (storing survey metadata and activation status), Question (supporting text, multiple choice, and rating question types), and Response (capturing student answers linked to specific questions and surveys).
 For development, I used SQLite due to its simplicity, though the application is designed to migrate to PostgreSQL for production deployment.

+The application is containerised using Docker for both development and production environments, ensuring consistency across different deployment contexts.

 Django's template system renders server-side HTML enhanced with htmx attributes, striking a balance between traditional server-rendered pages and modern interactive experiences.

 ## File Structure Explanation